 Anthropological Archaeology at UCLA-Anthropology

 The anthropological archaeology graduate and undergraduate programs at UCLA focus on methods of discovery (field and laboratory courses), strategies of analysis, and the hows and whys of long-term cultural evolution (theory, analytic, and topical courses).
-The program looks at the unfolding of history in many regions of the world, including North America, Mesoamerica, South Asia, East Asia, and Southeast Asia.
+The program looks at the unfolding of history in many regions of the world, including North America, Mesoamerica, the Caribbean, South Asia, East Asia, and Southeast Asia.